SEO

 AnswerThePublic

-Enter a keyword and this tool visualizes questions people ask about that topic.
-The free version gives limited searches, but it’s worth using for your main service categories.
+Enter a keyword and see every question people ask about it visually.
+The free version limits your searches, but it delivers for your core service categories.

 Google Search Console

-If you already have a website, Search Console shows you what keywords people use to find your site.
-This is real data about your actual audience.
+Already have a website?
+Search Console shows exactly which keywords bring visitors to your site.
+This is data from your actual audience.

 Understanding Keyword Types